Red-tailed laughingthrush: Food and feeding

 This species mainly feeds on insects and small arthropods (beetles, centipedes, etc.), but also on berries and fruits (especially of Saurauia species).

 Breeding

 The breeding season lasts from April to June.
 The nest is made by both sexes and consists of a tidy cup mainly made of grasses and bamboo leaves.
 It is built up to 1 m above the ground level.
-The clutch of 2-3 eggs are incubated for 17–18 days.
+The clutch of 2–3 eggs is incubated for 17–18 days.
 The chicks are fed by both parents and leave the nest when aged 14–16 days.